 Members need to feel safe to feedback and share dissatisfaction.
 They need to feel that you’ll listen and act on what you hear (without necessarily trying to win them back).

 The most effective way to encourage member honesty, even in tough situations, is to build a feedback culture.
 One where members feel a deep connection to your club and that they are always heard.
-(Read more about building a culture that gives you plenty of actionable feedback).

 A starting point is to build an effective exit survey.
 Use this as well as recording a leaving reason within your gym management software.
-Add a link to the survey in your cancellation confirmation email.
-And let cancelling members know to expect it, encouraging them to complete it.

 Follow these best practices for an exit survey that gives you valuable insights.